ghfakegh1337/StealthStrike/README.md

 ### What's new
 * 7 March 2025
-  * 🟢 Added Distance.
-  * 🟡 Fix TriggerBot.
+  * 🟡 Updated to the latest version of the game.

 * 22 February 2025
   * 🟢 Added Distance.